PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Homemade or Modified Kayaks

-Built your own kayak?
-Added a motor mount to a traditional kayak?
-You'll need a Hull Identification Number (HIN) from the BMV before registration.
-The process involves inspection and takes 2-3 weeks, so plan ahead.
+If you built your own kayak or modified a paddle kayak with a motor mount, you need a Hull Identification Number from the BMV before registration.
+The process involves an inspection appointment and typically takes 2-3 weeks.
+Schedule this well before you plan to launch.

 Out-of-State Purchases